-22. On December 14, 2020 health care workers in Missouri began receiving the first dosage of the coronavirus vaccine pursuant to a distribution plan established by the State of Missouri in anticipation of a limited supply initially.
-Phase 1A of the distribution plan calls for the vaccination to be administered to Long Term Care Facility Residents and Staff along with patient-facing Healthcare Workers.
-With current demand for the vaccine exceeding available supply, it will be necessary to continue to monitor the effectiveness of the health order in combination with the administration of the vaccine until the vaccine is available to all Boone County residents.
-23. At this time, the Director finds that due to the continued high volume of new daily cases and burden on the operating capacity of Boone County hospitals it is necessary to continue the current order for an additional four weeks to ensure the capacity of local resources remain adequate to meet the anticipated need while vaccine production and administration plans are implemented both locally and nationally.
+23. At this time, the Director finds that while progress has been made in stabilizing the number of new daily cases, the continued high volume of new daily cases and burden on the operating capacity of Boone County hospitals it is necessary to continue the current order for an additional four weeks to ensure the capacity of local resources remain adequate to meet the anticipated need while vaccine production and administration plans continue to be implemented both locally and nationally.